glaucuslinux/glaucus/cerata/toybox/README.md

-The difference between chroot toybox and system toybox is that chroot toybox uses the internally provided libz and libcrypto to prevent messing with the LD_LIBRARY_PATH variables when building chroot and system, while system toybox relies on the system installed zlib and libressl to provide better and faster support.
+The difference between chroot toybox and system toybox is that chroot toybox uses the internally provided libz and libcrypto to prevent messing with the LD_LIBRARY_PATH variables when building chroot and system, while system toybox relies on the system installed zlib-ng and libressl to provide better and faster support.

 Also chroot toybox has hostname built into it to satisfy cerata that require it